×

 • Georgian is spoken as a national language in: Azerbaijan, Georgia, Iran, Israel, Russia, Turkey, Ukraine, United States of America.

 You will also get to know the continents where Tibetan and Georgian speaking countries lie.
-Based on the number of people that speak these languages, the position of Tibetan language is not available and position of Georgian language is 120.
+Based on the number of people that speak these languages, the position of Tibetan language is 29 and position of Georgian language is 120.
 Find all the information about these languages on Tibetan and Georgian.

 Tibetan and Georgian Language History